Is Jesus and God One?

 Jesus and the Eye Witnesses

 How can we truly know that Jesus is the true God, especially two thousand years after the fact?
-To truly know, we need to examine the eyewitness events that were recorded at the time of Jesus's life.
-Lee Strobel did an amazing job in his investigations.
-Much of what I write is inspired by his investigations.
+To honestly know, we need to examine the eyewitness events recorded at the time of Jesus's life.
+Lee Strobel did a fantastic job in his investigations.
+They inspire much of what I write.

 There are four accounts by four different historians that you will find written in the New Testament: Matthew, Mark, Luke, and John.
 They are all different, but similar.

-Your first thought may be how accurate are these retellings?
-It is important to realize that these gospels were written by eye witnesses.
+Your first thought may be, how accurate are these retellings?
+It is essential to realize that eyewitnesses wrote these gospels.
 Mark was the first gospel written in 60 AD, then John.
-If John was truly written by John the disciple, he was there for many of Jesus's most intimate moments.
-All four of these historians wrote within the first century when other eyewitnesses were still around to validate the truths of these writings, yet despite this, although people fought against the message, they did not fight against the stories that were told.
+If John the disciple indeed wrote John, he was there for many of Jesus's most intimate moments.
+All four of these historians wrote within the first century when other eyewitnesses were still around to validate the truths of these writings.
+Yet, despite this, although people fought against the message, they did not fight against the stories told.

-There are other gospels that did not make it into the New Testament that tell of the events during Jesus time.
-The reason why they did not make it into the Bible, is because Matthew, Mark, Luke, and John were the earliest accounts and believed to be the most reliable.
-Many of the others were written in the second century, where eyewitnesses were no longer alive and unable to ascertain the true validity of the words.
-This shows that these are the most accurate of those out there.
+Other gospels did not make it into the New Testament that tells of the events during Jesus's time.
+The reason why they did not make it into the Bible is because Matthew, Mark, Luke, and John were the earliest accounts and believed to be the most reliable.
+Many others written in the second century were by eyewitnesses that were no longer alive and unable to ascertain the real validity of the words, which that the gospels are the most accurate of those out there.

 Differences in the Gospel

 The biggest argument you will often hear from none believers is that there are differences amongst the gospels.
-Keep in mind, that in a court of law, even if you were to bring in four eye witnesses, all would remember the events just slightly differently, but by understanding all four people's memories, you get a better idea of what truly happened.
+Keep in mind, that in a court of law, even if you were to bring in four eyewitnesses, all would remember the events just slightly differently.
+Still, by understanding all four people's memories, you get a better idea of what truly happened.

-Just because Matthew 20:30, tells about two blind men being healed, but Luke 18:35-38 only lists one does not eliminate the validity that there were truly two who were healed.
+Just because Matthew 20:30, tells about two blind men healed, but Luke 18:35-38 only lists one does not eliminate the validity that there were indeed two healed.
 Even Mark focuses more heavily on the more prominent of the two.
 The fact that one of the blind men was more prominent in the eyes of the villagers would explain why the other three would only list him when telling the story of this miracle.

 Beautiful Statue of Jesus

 One thing that is consistent in all four gospels is that they show Jesus making His claims of deity in the first person.
 During this time, as well as before and after, when referring to God, we talk in the second person.
-He even tells people in the bible, "Your sins are forgiven" (Mark 2).
-Jews believed only God could forgive sins.
+He even tells people in the Bible, "Your sins are forgiven" (Mark 2).
+Jews believed that only God could forgive sins.
 He also claimed that He was here before the beginning of the world (John 17:5).
-So for Jesus to make a claim that someone's sins are forgiven, He was proclaiming that He was God, the Messiah.
+So for Jesus to claim that someone's sins are forgiven, Christ was proclaiming that He was God, the Messiah.
 Jesus would even speak authority over the scriptures (Matt.
-5:21-39), when He clarified what Moses said.
+5:21-39) when He clarified what Moses said.

 Not only does He speak in the first person, but He also keeps His claims of being the Messiah despite being threatened with a horrific death that included beatings and hanging on the cross.

 In the New Testament, Jesus is referred to as the "Son of Man" over eighty times.
-This phrase was taken out of Daniel chapter 7, which shows that the people who wrote the Bible, as well as Jesus Himself believed that Jesus Christ was more than just a man.
+This phrase, taken out of Daniel chapter 7, shows that the people who wrote the Bible, as well as Jesus Himself, believed that Jesus Christ was more than just a man.

-Many of the disciples tell about men who laid down their life for Jesus Christ.
-How many of these men would have laid down their life if they truly didn't believe that Jesus was God?
-These are men who walked with God, and almost all of the twelve gave their lives for the truth they believed.
+Many of the disciples tell about men who laid down their lives for Jesus Christ.
+How many of these men would have laid down their lives if they genuinely didn't believe that Jesus was God?
+These are men who walked with God, and eleven of the twelve gave their lives for the truth they believed.